White Ribbon Day

 Where: The Lexicon

 The parade will begin in Princess Square and end in Union Square.
-The event includes choral performances from The Royal Harmonics.
+The parade will be followed by speeches, reflection and remembrance.
+The event includes choral performances from The Royal Harmonics

 You are invited to join a free workshop and create your own lanterns for the parade.
 No experience is needed, just your enthusiasm!

-The workshops will guide you through the process of making a paper and willow lantern.
+The workshop will guide you through the process of making a traditional paper and willow lantern with a battery-operated candle.
 All materials will be provided, and you’ll leave with a finished lantern ready to shine on the night of the parade.

 Reserve your space at a workshop on Eventbrite:

-Tuesday 25 November also marks International Day for the Elimination of Violence Against Women, followed by 16 days of activism.
+Tuesday 25 November marks the International Day for the Elimination of Violence Against Women.
+This is followed by 16 days of activism, led by Berkshire Women’s Aid and Kaleidoscopic UK.
+This will be through in person and virtual workshops via businesses, schools, and other community groups.

 Help and support